WICG/web-app-launch/launch_handler.md

 `{"route_to": "auto", "navigate_existing_client": "always"}`.

 `route_to`:
-- `new-client`: A new browsing context is created in a web app window to load the launch's target URL.
+- `new_-_client`: A new browsing context is created in a web app window to load the launch's target URL.
-- `existing-client`: The most recently interacted with browsing context in a web app window for the app being launched is chosen to handle the launch.
+- `existing_client`: The most recently interacted with browsing context in a web app window for the app being launched is chosen to handle the launch.
 How the launch is handled within that browsing context depends on `navigate_existing_client`.
 - `auto`: The behaviour is up to the user agent to decide what works best for the platform.
-E.g. mobile devices only support single clients and would use `existing-client` while desktop devices support multiple windows and would use `new-client` to avoid data loss.
+E.g. mobile devices only support single clients and would use `existing_client` while desktop devices support multiple windows and would use `new_client` to avoid data loss.

 `navigate_existing_client`:
 - `always`: existing browsing contexts chosen for launch will navigate the